repco-org/repco/REPCO-SPEC.md

 # repco

+_This specification is currently in review and will be updated soon.
+Please check the doc folder for up-to-date descriptions of the data model._

 This documents outlines a specification and architecture for _repco_, a framework for the exchange of community media and metadata.

 ## Scope